v-y-l/Block-Design/README.md

 The rate of memory loss (0-100% of entire puzzle)

 #### --puzzle_memory_loss_counter_limit
-Memory loss kicks every time this limit of puzzle pieces is solved (resets every time the limit is achieved)
+Memory loss kicks every time this limit of puzzle piece attempts (resets every time the limit is achieved; sometimes, we get a puzzle piece of "UNKNOWN" and this constitutes an attempt)

+#### --glance_factor
+Memory recall is will be refreshed from some top left point (row, col), extending to the bottom right point (puzzle_height * glance_factor, puzzle_width * glance_factor)

 #### --csv
 Dumps the full list of solution actions to the specified file